getsentry/sentry-python/README.md

   <img src="https://sentry-brand.storage.googleapis.com/github-banners/github-sdk-python.png" alt="Sentry for Python">
 </a>

-Bad software is everywhere, and developers often deal with bugs that crash systems at the worst possible moments.
-Enter **Sentry**: our mission is to help developers write better software faster, so you can focus on building.
+_Bad software is everywhere, and we're tired of it.
+Sentry is on a mission to help developers write better software faster, so we can get back to enjoying technology.
+If you want to join us, [<kbd>**check out our open positions**</kbd>](https://sentry.io/careers/)_.

 # Official Sentry SDK for Python